Dean Spade: Activism

+Academia

-Spade was the 2009-2010 Haywood Burns Chair at CUNY School of Law, the Williams Institute Law Teaching Fellow at UCLA Law School and Harvard Law School, and was selected to give the 2009-2010 James A. Thomas Lecture at Yale Law School.
-He received a Jesse Dukeminier Award for the article "Documenting Gender".
+Spade's academic career began when he was nominated to become the 2009–2010 Haywood Burns Chair at CUNY School of Law, the Williams Institute Law Teaching Fellow at the UCLA Law School and Harvard Law School, and was selected to give the 2009–2010 James A. Thomas Lecture at Yale Law School.
 Spade has written extensively about his personal experience as a trans law professor and student.
-This includes writings on transphobia in higher education as well as the class privilege of being a professor.
+This includes writings on transphobia in higher education, as well as on the class privilege of being a professor.
 He has also written about the limitations of the law's ability to address issues of inequity and injustice.
+In 2009, he received a Jesse Dukeminier Award for the article "Documenting Gender".
+In May 2010,The Advocate named Spade one of their "Forty Under 40".

-His research interests have included the impact of the war on terror on transgender rights, the bureaucratization of trans identities, models of non-profit governance in social movements, and the limits of enhanced hate crime penalties.
-His first book, Normal Life: Administrative Violence, Critical Trans Politics, and the Limits of Law, was released in January 2012 from South End Press and nominated for a 2011 Lambda Literary Award in the category of Transgender Nonfiction.
-His second book Mutual Aid: Building Solidarity During This Crisis (and the Next) was published in October 2020 through Verso books.
-His third book, Love in a F*cked-Up World: How to Build Relationships, Hook Up, and Raise Hell Together was published by Algonquin Books in January 2025.
+Spade's research interests have included the impact of the war on terror on transgender rights, the bureaucratization of trans identities, models of non-profit governance in social movements, and the limits of enhanced hate crime penalties.
+His first book, Normal Life: Administrative Violence, Critical Trans Politics, and the Limits of Law, was released in January 2012 from South End Press and nominated as a finalist for the 24th Lambda Literary Award in the category of Transgender Nonfiction.
+His second book, Mutual Aid: Building Solidarity During This Crisis (and the Next), was published in October 2020 through Verso books.
+His third book, Love in a F*cked-Up World: How to Build Relationships, Hook Up, and Raise Hell Together, was published by Algonquin Books in January 2025.
+In the past, Spade had also written a zine titled Piss and Vinegar (2002), telling the story of his transphobic arrest along with sociologist Craig Willse during the 2002 World Economic Forum protests in New York City.
+Mimi Nguyen interviewed Spade and Willse about the experience in Maximumrocknroll.

+Collaborations

 Spade has collaborated extensively in the past, including editing two special issues of Sexuality Research and Social Policy with Paisley Currah and coauthoring a guide to Medical Therapy and Health Maintenance for Transgender Men with Dr. Nick Gorton.
-Spade has collaborated particularly frequently with sociologist Craig Willse.
-Their collaborative projects include I Still Think Marriage is the Wrong Goal, a manifesto and Facebook group.
-Willse and Spade were also the co-creators of MAKE, "propaganda for activist agitation", a paper zine (1999–2001) and website (2001–2007).
-In the past, Spade has written other zines including Piss and Vinegar (2002), telling the story of his transphobic arrest during the 2002 World Economic Forum protests in New York City.
-Mimi Nguyen interviewed Spade and Willse about the experience in Maximumrocknroll.
+Spade worked frequently with Craig Willse, their collaborative projects including I Still Think Marriage is the Wrong Goal, which is a manifesto and Facebook group.
+Willse and Spade were also the co-creators of MAKE, both a paper zine from 1999–2001 and website from 2001–2007.
+In 2009, Utne Reader named Spade and Tyrone Boucher on their list of "50 Visionaries Who Are Changing Your World" for their collaborative project Enough: The Personal Politics of Resisting Capitalism.

-Political affiliations

-Spade is Jewish, and has worked closely with the Seattle chapter of Queers Against Israeli Apartheid (QuAIA).